Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/02-super_sampling_rate_fir/README.md

 ![missing image](./Images/AIEngineArray.jpg)

-All arrays (processors, memory modules, AXI interconnects) are driven by a single clock.
+A single clock drives all arrays (processors, memory modules, AXI interconnects).
 The slowest speed grade device can run @1 GHz.
-The highest speedgrade allows 1.3 GHz clock rates.
-The device used in the VCK190, which will be used in this tutorial, is the `xcvc1902-vsva2197-2MP-e-S` running at 1.25 GHz.
+The highest speedgrade enables 1.3 GHz clock rates.
+The device used in the VCK190, which you can use in this tutorial, is the `xcvc1902-vsva2197-2MP-e-S` running at 1.25 GHz.

-The AI Engine allows for numerous connection possibilities with the surrounding environment as shown in the following figure.
+The AI Engine enables numerous connection possibilities with the surrounding environment as shown in the following figure.

 ![missing image](./Images/AIEngine.jpg)

-### Memory interface
+### Memory Interface

 ![missing image](./Images/AIE_MemIF.jpg)

-Each AI Engine is surrounded by 4x 32 kB memories, each one being divided in four pairs of banks.
+Each AI Engine has four 32 kB memories surrounding it, with each one divided into four pairs of banks.
 The bandwidth is high:

-* 2 reads / cycle on 32 bytes (256 bits) each
+* Two reads / cycle on 32 bytes (256-bit) each
-  * Each bank has a single port, the accesses must be done on different banks to achieve 2x 256 bits/cycle.
+  * Each bank has a single port.
+The system must access different banks to achieve `2 x 256 bits/cycle`.
-* 1 write / cycle on 32 bytes (256 bits)
+* One write / cycle on 32 bytes (256-bit)
   * On another bank to achieve the highest bandwidth.
 * Be aware that you need also to feed the memories using DMAs or other AI Engines.

-### Streaming interface
+### Streaming Interface

 ![missing image](./Images/AIE_Streams.jpg)

-The streaming interface is based on two incoming streams and two outgoing streams, each one on 32 bits per clock cycle.
-These four streams are handled by a stream FIFO that allows the processor to use different bitwidths to access these streams:
+The streaming interface uses two incoming streams and two outgoing streams, each one on 32 bits per clock cycle.
+A stream FIFO handles these four streams and enables the processor to use different bit widths to access these streams:

-* 2 streams in, 2 streams out:
+* Two streams in, two streams out:
-  * Each one 4 bytes/cycle or 16 bytes/ 4 cycles
+  * Each one 4 bytes per cycle or 16 bytes per four cycles
 * Parallel access to streams per VLIW:
-  * 2 reads (4/16 bytes), 1 write (4/16 bytes)
+  * Two reads (4/16 bytes), one write (4/16 bytes)
-  * OR 1 read (4/16 bytes), 2 writes (4/16 bytes)
+  * OR one read (4/16 bytes), two writes (4/16 bytes)
-* Using 1 stream:
+* Using one stream:
-  * 4 bytes/cycle read and 4 bytes/cycle write
+  * 4 bytes per cycle read and 4 bytes per cycle write
-* Using the 2 streams and the 16-byte access option:
+* Using the two streams and the 16-byte access option:
   * Reads and/or writes can be dispatched over time
-  * On an average 8 bytes/cycle read and 8 bytes/cycle write
+  * On an average 8 bytes per cycle read and 8 bytes per cycle write

-Accessing the data to/from the streams using the 128-bit interface does not increase the bandwidth, but limits the number of accesses that must be scheduled within the microcode of the VLIW processor.
+Accessing the data to/from the streams using the 128-bit interface does not increase the bandwidth.
+Instead, it limits the number of accesses that must be scheduled within the microcode of the VLIW processor.

 ### Cascade Streams

 ![missing image](./Images/AIE_Cascade.jpg)

-The cascade stream allows an AI Engine processor to transfer the value of some of its accumulator register (384 bits) to its neighbor (on the left or right depending on the row):
+The cascade stream enables an AI Engine processor to transfer the value of some of its accumulator register (384-bit) to its neighbor (on the left or right depending on the row):

-* It is capable of 8x 48-bit word transfer v8acc48 or v4cacc48 in a single cycle.
+* It is capable of eight 48-bit word transfer `v8acc48` or `v4cacc48` in a single cycle.
 * 48 bits is the number of bits of the result of a 16 bits x 16 bits multiplication.
-* If the transfer concerns a 768-bit register, it takes 2 clock cycles.
+* If the transfer concerns a 768-bit register, it takes two clock cycles.

 <a name="FIR_Filter"></a>

-## What is a FIR Filter?
+## FIR Filters

-The purpose of this tutorial is not to train you to be an expert in Digital Signal Processing.
-Howver, to grasp the basics of FIR filtering, it is necessary to understand the computations that are required, and the data that is consumed and produced by the compute block.
+The purpose of this tutorial is not to train you to be an expert in digital signal processing (DSP).
+However, to grasp the basics of finite impulse response (FIR) filtering, you must understand the computations required, and the data that the compute block consumes and produces.

-A digital signal is an analog signal (audio, radio frequencies) that has been received by a converter (Analog to Digital Converter: ADC), which performs two operations:
+A digital signal is an analog signal (audio, radio frequencies) that a converter (Analog to Digital Converter: ADC) receives.
+It performs two operations:

-* **Slicing**: The impinging signal is sliced into very small time slots on which its amplitude is approximated by a constant value.
+* **Slicing**: The system slices the impinging signal into small time slots on which a constant value approximates its amplitude.
-* **Quantizing**: Digital systems understand only bits.
-The constant value at the output of the slicer is transformed into an integer value whose maximum represents the maximum amplitude that the system can receive.
+* **Quantization**: Digital systems understand only bits.
+The constant value at the output of the slicer transforms into an integer value whose maximum represents the maximum amplitude that the system can receive.

-As a result, the digital signal at the output of the ADC is simply a series of *N*-bits values (called samples) that can be processed to extract some useful information.
-The most basic operation is to multiply some samples by some specific coefficients and accumulate these values to create a "summary" of this part of the signal.
+As a result, the digital signal at the output of the ADC is simply a series of *N*-bits values (called samples) that the system can process to extract some useful information.
+The most basic operation multiplies some samples by some specific coefficients and accumulates these values to create a "summary" of this part of the signal.

 A filtering operation performs this using a sliding window on the signal as shown in the following figure: